 * Make your goal as attractive as possible.
 Envision your life after achieving the goal.
 This will help to keep your motivation levels high.

 5. What do you need to make your goal a reality?
-Do you need to special license?
+Do you need a special license?
 Do you need a laptop?
 Is there some knowledge you must acquire?
 Make a list of what you need and figure out how you’re going to get it.

 6. Catalog your available resources.
 Who do you know that could be helpful?
 What expertise or items do you need that someone else might have?